Librarika/manual/docs/circulations.md

 # Circulations

-The circulations section contain all the information regarding your check-outs, check-ins, reservation requests, overdue items etc.
+The circulations section contains all the information regarding your check-outs, check-ins, reservation requests, overdue items etc.

-As a generic term, we call this as a media bookings section also.
+As a generic term, we also call this as "Media bookings" section.

 ## List check-outs

-You can access the list of all circulations related information entries in this section.
+You can access the list of all circulations related entries in this section under different status filters such as Pending, Reserved, Issued, Overdue, Cancelled, Returned etc.

-* Please go to `Dashboard -> Circulations -> Circulations` page.
+* Please go to the `Dashboard -> Circulations -> Circulations` page.
+* Circulation records will be displayed as shown below:

 	![Circulations page](img/circulations-page.png)

 ## Check-out Item

 To check-out or loan an item to a member of your library, please follow the below steps:

-* Please go the `Dashboard -> Circulations -> Circulations` section.
+* Please go to the `Dashboard -> Circulations -> Circulations` section.
 * Click on the `Circulate Item` button.

 	![Quick circulation form](img/circulations-quick-circulation-form.png)

 * First enter member number or member name.
-An auto-select list will appear, please select the member.
+An auto-select list will appear, please select the member from the list.

 	![Quick circulation form](img/circulations-quick-circulation-form-1.png)

 * Then enter accession number or book title.
 An auto-select list will appear with green / red indicator, please select the item with green indicator.
-Red indicator means, the item is not available in the library.
+Red indicator means, the item is not available for check-out.

 	![Quick circulation form](img/circulations-quick-circulation-form-2.png)

-* Change return date if you wish to.
+* Change the return date if you wish to.

 	![Quick circulation form](img/circulations-quick-circulation-form-3.png)